 “Can we question them?”

 He shook a silhouetted head.
 “Practically kids, both of them.
 We need someone more important.
 We’ll have to go in.
-Either that, or sit and watch the place for a few days to determine who is in charge, then grab him when he’s alone somewhere.”
+Either that, or sit and watch the place for a few days to determine who is in charge, then grab him when he’s alone.”

 “That would take too long,” Vivenna whispered.